 Utilize what WordPress has to offer because the open-source libraries and repositories are regularly updated by the WordPress core team.
 Therefore, there is less repetitive work to do and the project is much easier to maintain.
 By having the latest version of WordPress, you have access to more features (may it be themes, plugins, or WordPress core itself) and a safer site in case of vulnerability found in the old code release.

 One of the most common mistakes found is, some developers place all the libraries being used for the premium theme, including the custom code, into a single file usually named theme.js, custom.js, or main.js.
 This can be very harmful for the following reasons:

-Never edit a WordPress theme or plugin directly, unless, you are directly contributing to the code of that package and involved with its development.
-All direct changes would be lost if automatic update is performed.
-Thus, having you to edit the files all over again.
+There is nothing wrong with wanting to create a customer WordPress theme.
+However, one should never edit a WordPress theme or plugin directly, unless, you are directly contributing to the code of that package and are involved with its development.
+All direct changes would be lost if an automatic update is performed.
+This forces you to edit the files all over again.

 Therefore, using filters and actions as well as creating a Child theme are the most efficient ways to alter a theme since you can modify the existing functionality without editing the plugin or the parent theme itself.
 Furthermore, if you’re offering a free plugin and would, later on, create a premium version that would depend on the parent plugin, then you should develop the free version in such a way that it would be easy to extend and add premium extensions to.

 WordPress users should always write code in a manner that allows easy customization by anyone later on.